Technigo/project-todos/README.md

 # Project Todos

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+A simple todo app made with React.js and Redux, custome made reducers and actions.
+In this project i tried to work more with functionality, learning about reducers, how to structure a store, what immutabilty means trough React lens and how to work with it.
+In my design inspiration i wanted to have a cheerful motivating theme.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+If i had more time i would focus more on styled components.
+ANd tried to give the todo app more functionality.

 ## View it live